This page requires updating. Please help if you are familiar with Blackboard to Moodle transition.

 - Note: Archive/Export files from Windows-based Blackboard servers are not handled correctly by MoodleConverter (see discussion here: http://moodle.org/mod/forum/discuss.php?d=147348) but the archives can be reformatted with minimal effort (more details will soon be posted or linked here, but the essence of the process is to unzip the archive file, rename certain files with Blackboard-encoded file names, and then zip the archive file on a Linux-style [forward-slash] file system)

 - A new LSU Converter is available here: https://xythos.lsu.edu/users/rrusso/cct2.zip see discussion here: http://moodle.org/mod/forum/discuss.php?d=147948#p647029 - This produces 1.9 Moodle backups which can be restored in 2.1(2.0 does not support restoring 1.9 backups)

-- The most up-to-date LSU converter is available at https://github.com/adamzap/reteach.
+- The most up-to-date LSU converter is now available at http://reteach.org.
 This is a Python package that must be installed on a server or desktop administered by the user.
-Windows support is not provided.
+Windows support is not provided at this time.

 Moodle Course Restore